opnsense/docs/source/manual/how-tos/security-zones.rst

 When using these aliases, all of these networks are automatically part of the firewall rule.

-Interzone Policies (from zone to zone)
+Create Security Zone Policies
 --------------------------------------

-The first step in our unified ruleset is creating a baseline that will always match on top-level.
+Our unified ruleset will create a baseline that will always match on top-level.
 Afterwards, we can create more selective allow rules in the individual interface groups.
 The following policies give a short overview about zone based rules and their results.

 Go to :menuselection:`Firewall --> Rules --> Floating`